pierrickrogermele/dev-doc/r.md

 ## Eval

-Evaluation an expression contained in a string:
+Evaluate an expression contained in a string:
 ```r
 a <- 1
 x <- eval(parse(text="1+4+a"))